This post may contain affiliate links. Please read the disclaimer.

-A hand sanitizer can be your best friend in this age of global pandemic.
+A hand sanitizer can be your best friend in this age of global pandemics.

 As the novel coronavirus outbreak fear spread across the globe, demand for hand sanitizers and face masks has suddenly shot up.
 You’ll have a hard time finding them at the stores.

-In most of the stores, hand sanitizers are going off the shelves because of panic buying.
+In most stores, hand sanitizers are going off the shelves because of panic buying.
 You need to wait until the stock is replenished.

-And the one available on Amazon are selling as high as $350 a liter bottle during the peak times.
+And the ones available on Amazon are selling as high as $350 a liter bottle during the peak times.
 This is ridiculous!
 People are hoarding up like crazy.

 Related Post – No-Sew Face Masks – 7 Easy DIY Tutorials to Try